As both a service provider and a customer (and not always a happy one), I will try to explain both sides of the coin known as the Customer Journey.

-Many companies beileve that once a deal is sealed, their work is done.
+Many companies believe that once a deal is sealed, their work is done.
 This is, of course, a mistake.
 We have to be there for our customers as long as they are enjoying our product or service.
-We must therefore think about all the points-of-contact the customer has with us during the vacation itself (in this specific example) – and try to constantly improve them.
+We must, therefore, think about all the points-of-contact the customer has with us during the vacation itself (in this specific example) – and try to constantly improve them.

 Mapping The Customer Journey